Treating Separation Anxiety, Part 3.

 Freddie and I came over the next morning.
 We heard poor Otis screaming and crying while we were riding up on the elevator.
 We came inside, went to the bedroom where Otis was, locked in his crate.
 I showed Otis a piece of cheese to quiet him down, then gave it to him and let him out of the crate.
 He was still vibrating out of control, but he was quiet, or I should say, he wasn’t as loud, no screaming just a lot of whining.

 He and Freddie sniffed each other, did some of the usual play moves, and seemed very happy to be together.
 Then I leashed them up and we went to the park and played for three hours.
 I did the same thing the next day.

 On the third day I left Freddie at home.
 Once again I could hear Otis screaming and whining as I came up in the elevator.
 But when I came into the bedroom, instead of letting Otis out of his crate right away, I lay down on the carpet next to the crate, in arm’s reach of the door.
 I just lay there, not saying anything, not doing anything.

-Otis went through all possible routines to convince me to let him out of the crate.
+Otis went through all possible routines to convince me to let him out.

 I just ignored him and waited.

-He barked furiously, spun around, scratched at the door and barked some more.
+He barked furiously, spun around in circles, scratched at the door and barked some more.